CORONAVIRUS RESPOSE UPDATES FOR RESIDENTS

 - We will range from occupancy within apartments from 2-4 students, but no more than 2 people per bedroom in a shared apartment.

 - Our 4 person units specifically have 2 bedrooms and 2 bathrooms.

 - We will be eliminating triple bed options for the meantime.
 Students living in triple bed options will be charged the double rate.
 If we are permitted to increase density for winter quarter or spring quarter, students in double-occupancy rooms could receive a third roommate if they are in a unit that was designed to be a triple.
 The student will then be charged the triple rate.

 - This may result in a significant waitlist, based on current applications.

 For the duration of their cohabitation, roommates are considered household members from a public health perspective.

 HOUSING ASSIGNMENT PROCESS AND TIMELINE

-Students who have already been offered and accepted their Housing Agreement for 2020-2021 will recieve a housing assignment in August.
+Students who have already been offered and accepted their Housing Agreement for 2020-2021 will recieve a housing assignment in early September.
 On a space available basis, we will continue to make additional housing offers to those on our active waitlist.
 Priority is given to students who are new to UW Bothell and coming from the furthest distance.
 We will do our best to honor roommate, room type preferences, and Gender Neutral Housing.